Modelling and control of Mendelian and maternal inheritance for biological control of dengue vectors: Equilibria of the uncontrolled system

-This condition expresses that the recruitment rate of emerging population is larger than the mortality rate, or in other terms that the corresponding homozygous homogeneous population is viable for a certain population level ---which is then unique and plays the role of a carrying capacity.
+This condition expresses that the recruitment rate of emerging population is larger than the mortality rate, {\em i.e.}\ that the corresponding homozygous homogeneous population is viable for certain population level ---which is then unique and plays the role of a carrying capacity.

 Similarly, a nonzero {\em monomorphic heterogeneous equilibrium} $A^{U**}_j (e^U \otimes e_i) + A^{W**}_j (e^W \otimes e_i)$ exists {\em iff} \eqref{eq101} holds for $\eta=W$, and then the values of $b^*(\alpha(A^{U**}_j (e^U \otimes e_i) + A^{W**}_j (e^W \otimes e_i)))$ and of the ratio $\frac{A^{W**}_j}{A^{U**}_j}$ are uniquely determined by \eqref{eq111}.
 There is thus at most one such equilibrium for each allele.
 Notice that if \eqref{eq101} holds for $\eta=W$, it also holds for $\eta=U$, due to assumptions in Section \ref{se22}.